-This option proposes a total rates increase over the next five years of 25.5 per cent.
-The higher rates increases for the decade from 2024 is due initially to the new stadium and then by the extended programme of renewals requiring further ratepayer-funded borrowing.
+The strategy proposes a total cumulative rates increase over the next five years of 28.6 per cent to existing ratepayers.
+The higher rates increases for the decade from 2024 is due initially to the new stadium followed by the extended programme of renewals requiring further ratepayer-funded borrowing.